+APPENDIX B:

-APPENDIX B: 1.
-Tank Waste Retrievals Project Description Date B-1 Complete retrieval of tank wastes from the following remaining SSTs in WMA-C: C-101, C-102, C-104, C-105, C-107, C-108, C-109, C-110, C-111, and C-112.
-9/30/2014 B-2 Subject to the requirements of Section IV-B-3, DOE will advise Ecology of the 9 SSTs from which waste will be retrieved by 2022.
-Subject to the requirements of Section IV-B-3, DOE may substitute any of the identified 9 SSTs and advise Ecology accordingly.
-9/30/2014 B-3 Of the 9 SSTs referred to in B-2, DOE will have initiated startup of retrieval in at least 5.
-12/31/2017 B-4 Complete retrieval of tank wastes from the 9 SSTs selected to satisfy B-2.
-9/30/2022 SST hav Initiate startup of retrieval" means that actual pump operations we commenced and that transfers from the SST have totaled an me waste in the tank.
-Tank Retrieval Milestones and Schedule Conc a estimated Assumptions T he milestones and schedule set forth in Section IV of the D Decree and this App pendix thereto are based upon project planning that requires as sumptions to be made and raises concerns about a broad range of circumstances and events, including unforeseen circumstances.
-Below is a non-exhaustive identification of some of the concerns and assumptions for the circumstances and events.
-The identification in this Appendix of certain circumstances and 1 events and certain concerns and assumptions regarding circumstances and 2 3 events does not create a presumption that any particular circumstance, event, concern, or assumption described in this Appendix will provide the basis for a 4 good cause extension in any particular case.
-These concerns and assumptions 5 are subject to the requirements for establishing good cause under Section VII-6 D, including the requirement that DOE exercise reasonable diligence.
-7 Unforeseen safety concerns that, because of the nature of the 8 a. concerns and the time required to address them, may require that 9 10 the milestones and schedule be extended.
-These concerns may include, but are not limited to, worker and public safety or impacts 11 to the environment.
-The wastes contained within each tank have 12 13 their own unique characteristics and hazards.
-The wastes associated with each tank or group of tanks have 14 b.
-15 their own unique characteristics.
-Because of this, the milestones 16 and schedule cannot anticipate all of the requirement changes and 17 technical obstacles that may be encountered and that may require 18 time to remedy.
-These may include but are not limited to unknown physical, chemical, and radiological characteristics present in the 19 20 wastes; differences between the assumed and actual configurations 21 of the tanks and tank farms; changes to the hazardous waste 22 management requirements; and significant changes in the nature and extent of assumed environmental contamination.
+1. Tank Waste Retrievals

+Project Description Date Complete retrieval of tank wastes from the following 9/30/2014 B-1 remaining SSTs in WMA-C: C-101, C-102, C-104, C-105, C-107, C-108, C-109, C-110, C-111, and C-112.
+B-2 Subject to the requirements of Section IV-B-3, DOE will 9/30/2014 advise Ecology of the 9 SSTs from which waste will be retrieved by 2022.
+Subject to the requirements of Section IV-B-3.
+DOE may substitute any of the identified 9 SSTs and advise Ecology accordingly.
+Of the 9 SSTs referred to in B-2, DOE will have initiated B-3 12/31/2017 startup of retrieval in at least 5.
+Complete retrieval of tank wastes from the 9 SSTs selected B-4 9/30/2022 to satisfy B-2.

+"Initiate startup of retrieval" means that actual pump operations in the SST have commenced and that transfers from the SST have totaled an estimated 5% of the waste in the tank.

+2. Tank Retrieval Milestones and Schedule Concerns and Assumptions and events.
+The identification in this Appendix of certain circumstances and events and certain concerns and assumptions regarding circumstances and events does not create a presumption that any particular circumstance, event, concern, or assumption described in this Appendix will provide the basis for a good cause extension in any particular case.
+These concerns and assumptions are subject to the requirements for establishing good cause under Section VII-D, including the requirement that DOE exercise reasonable diligence.

+The milestones and schedule set forth in Section IV of the Decree and this Appendix thereto are based upon project planning that requires assumptions to be made and raises concerns about a broad range of circumstances and events, including unforeseen circumstances.
+Below is a non-exhaustive identification of some of the concerns and assumptions for the circumstances

+- a.
+Unforeseen safety concerns that, because of the nature of the concerns and the time required to address them, may require that the milestones and schedule be extended.
+These concerns may include, but are not limited to, worker and public safety or impacts to the environment.
+The wastes contained within each tank have their own unique characteristics and hazards. - b.
+The wastes associated with each tank or group of tanks have their own unique characteristics.
+Because of this, the milestones and schedule cannot anticipate all of the requirement changes and technical obstacles that may be encountered and that may require time to remedy.
+These may include but are not limited to unknown physical, chemical, and radiological characteristics present in the wastes; differences between the assumed and actual configurations of the tanks and tank farms; changes to the hazardous waste management requirements; and significant changes in the nature and extent of assumed environmental contamination.